What You’ll See at the Virginia Living Museum

 Explore the regions of Virginia and the animals and plants that live there through exhibits and interactive discovery centers:

 - Piedmont and Mountains

 - Cypress Swamp

 Amazing Pollinators (June 18 – September 18, 2022) Amazing Pollinators is a visually-stunning, game-based, role-play adventure immersing audiences in the colorful and diverse world of pollinator/plant relationships.

 Outdoor Exhibits and Gardens

 Stroll the elevated boardwalk to see birds and animals native to Virginia in naturalized habitats.
-Explore the Virginia, Butterfly and Conservation Gardens and learn how to build green in the Goodson Living Green House.
+Explore the Butterfly Haven and learn how to build green in the Goodson Living Green House.
 Native Plant Teaching Garden and Children’s Garden/Nature Playground opened in April 2013 and the Dinosaur Discovery Trail opened Oct.
 15, 2016.
 Read more…

 Visit the planets, travel to a black hole, observe spinning galaxies or study the Earth from space.
 Using our state-of-the-art digital full-screen projection system, we can recreate the many wonders of the universe, including the stars and constellations of the sky for any season of the year – all from the comfort of an armchair.
 Read more…